kunz398/TransaltorFiji/README.md

-The Translation app is made on the concept of recycle views and Googles  TextToSpeech API
+The Translation app is made on the concept of recycle views and Googles  TextToSpeech API which is activated when the play button (⏯) is pressed

 > Number